 West Line Shippers argued below that the filing of the complaints in the instant case constituted substantially changed circumstances in and of themselves because the Commission in its orders approving the 1985 Settlement left the subject rates open to challenge at a later date.

-its orders approving the 1985 Settlement left the subject rates open to challenge at a later date.
 The ALJ concluded that a Commission order in effect before the provisions of the EPAct were effective could not supersede the statute.
-1/ The West Line Shippers renew this argument on exceptions.
+The West Line Shippers renew this argument on exceptions.
 SFPP, Navajo, and the Staff support the ALJ.
 The Commission agrees that a routine reservation of jurisdiction in a Commission order cannot override a specific statutory provision enacted after the order issued and the ALJ is affirmed.